Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 FBI’s New Method Of Collecting and Reporting Crime Data-The National Incident-Based Reporting System

-The FBI is now using the National Incident-Based Reporting System which is different than the previous reporting methods, see Counting Crime.
+The FBI is now using the National Incident-Based Reporting System, which is different than the previous reporting methods, see Counting Crime.

-The National Incident-Based Reporting System includes multiple crimes connected to an incident, not just the most serious crime used in the old Summary Reporting System, thus more crimes could be recorded.
+The National Incident-Based Reporting System includes multiple crimes connected to an incident, not just the most serious crime used in the old Summary Reporting System; thus, more crimes could be recorded.

 The National Incident-Based Reporting System is supposed to be the only reporting system used for national crime data.

-Per the FBI, full-year data from 2022-2024 (preliminary) was a mix of reports from the old and new reporting systems.
+Per the FBI, full-year data from 2022-2024-2025 was a mix of reports from the old and new reporting systems.

 The Problem

 Per the Associated Press, some law enforcement agencies failed to provide data for 2022.
-However a change in collection methods in compiling 2022 numbers helped, and the FBI said the new data represents 83.3% of all agencies covering 93.5% of the population.
+However, a change in collection methods in compiling 2022 numbers helped, and the FBI said the new data represents 83.3% of all agencies covering 93.5% of the population.
 By contrast, last year’s numbers were from only 62.7% of agencies, representing 64.8% of Americans.

 From Time Magazine: The following major cities did not report data to the FBI, or did not report data for the full year of 2021: